 Facebook: Where Targeting Gets Precise

 Facebook’s ad platform gives you targeting depth that no other channel matches for dealerships.
-You can layer in geography, income range, recent vehicle searches, and in-market buyer signals all at once.
+Layer in geography, income range, recent vehicle searches, and in-market buyer signals all at once.
 Run event-specific promotions, drive traffic to your BDC, and retarget website visitors who looked at inventory but didn’t submit a lead.

 YouTube: Build Trust Before the First Handshake

 YouTube is where the research-heavy buyer spends time.
 Detailed model reviews, trim comparisons, financing explainers, and virtual test drives all perform well here.
-A buyer who watches your 8-minute video walkthrough of a specific vehicle arrives at the dealership pre-sold.
+A buyer who watches your 8-minute walkaround of a specific vehicle arrives at the dealership pre-sold.
 Your job becomes confirmation, not persuasion.

-This content also has a long shelf life.
-A well-produced review video can generate leads for 18 months after you post it.
+Well-produced review content also has serious shelf life.
+A strong video can generate leads for 18 months after you post it.

 LinkedIn: Not Just for B2B

 Most dealers skip LinkedIn entirely.
-That’s a mistake if you have a commercial fleet division or want to build referral relationships with local businesses.
-Share industry insights, fleet management tips, and service capabilities.
+That’s a mistake if you run a commercial fleet division or want to build referral relationships with local businesses.
 The audience is smaller, but the intent is serious.
+Share fleet management tips, service capabilities, and industry insights.
+It compounds over time.

-Most dealership social content fails for one of three reasons: it’s too promotional, too inconsistent, or too generic.
-Here’s the content mix that works.
+Most dealership social content fails for one of three reasons: too promotional, too inconsistent, or too generic.
+Here’s the content mix that actually works.

 Customer delivery posts: Real people, real vehicles, real moments.
 These build social proof faster than any ad.

 Finance and lease education: Buyers are anxious about the money side.
-Content that simplifies it earns trust.
+Content that simplifies it earns trust fast.

-Service and maintenance tips: Keeps existing customers engaged and positions your store as the go-to for the whole ownership experience.
+Service and maintenance tips: Keeps existing customers engaged and positions your store as the go-to for the entire ownership experience.

 Staff introductions: People buy from people.
-Showing your team humanizes the dealership and reduces first-visit anxiety.
+Showing your team reduces first-visit anxiety and humanizes the dealership.

 BDC Follow-Up Closes the Loop